AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* University student tutors who need to manage a large number of student contacts and related information.
+* NUS School of Computing Student Teaching Assistants who need to manage a large number of student contacts and related information.
 * Prefer desktop apps over mobile or web alternatives
 * Comfortable with typing and prefer keyboard input
 * May not be technical, but are willing to learn simple systems
 * Appreciate clear, straightforward tools that reduce the effort needed to manage information.

-**Value proposition**: provide teaching assistants with a way to manage their classes and their students within each class
+**Value proposition**: Provide teaching assistants with a way to manage their classes and their students within each class

 ### User stories